EXCLUSIVE-Italy could take on $17 billion of UniCredit bad loans to ease MPS sale -sources

 Another option is a subordinated loan whose principal could be wiped off under certain circumstances, the source added.

-Sources have said the foundation and MPS are discussing a settlement that would see 3.8 billion euros in damage claims being dropped in exchange for shares in the bank.
+Sources have said the foundation and MPS could consider a settlement that would see 3.8 billion euros in damage claims dropped in exchange for shares in the bank.

-Rome spent 5.4 billion euros in 2017 rescuing the loss-making Tuscan bank, which now needs up to another 2.5 billion, giving fresh urgency to efforts to cut Italy's 64% stake as agreed with European Union authorities.
+Rome spent 5.4 billion euros in 2017 to rescue the loss-making Tuscan bank, which now needs up to another 2.5 billion euros, giving fresh urgency to efforts to cut Italy's 64% stake as agreed with European Union authorities.

-(Reporting by Pamela Barbaglia and Valentina Za in Milan; additional reporting by Giuseppe Fonte and Stefano Bernabei in Rome; Editing by Sujata Rao and Alexander Smith)
+(Reporting by Pamela Barbaglia and Valentina Za in Milan; additional reporting by Giuseppe Fonte and Stefano Bernabei in Rome; Editing by Sujata Rao, Alexander Smith, Kirsten Donovan)

 ((pamela.barbaglia@thomsonreuters.com; +442075427723; Reuters Messaging: pamela.barbaglia.thomsonreuters.com@reuters.net))